-Since Russia invaded Georgia in 2008, I’ve read about how Vladimir Putin has dismantled free press, assassinated or jailed his rivals, consolidated power, falsified “elections”, engaged in massive cyber psychological warfare (to include “troll farms”) to influence elections in the US and abroad, and clearly stated his view for a new world order which includes a new Russian Empire.
-As a student of international relations and a kid who was always in awe of history and global politics, I was naturally interested.
+Since Russia invaded Georgia in 2008, I’ve read about how Vladimir Putin has dismantled free press, established several security services to terrorize the population who opposed his rule, assassinated or jailed his rivals, consolidated power, falsified “elections”, engaged in massive cyber psychological warfare (to include “troll farms”) to influence elections and populations both in Russia and abroad (including in the US), and clearly stated his view for a new world order which includes something that resembles a new, seemingly fascist, Russian Empire.
+Hearing stories on the news is one thing, but it became more real when people I knew were impacted by the decisions of a tyrant.

-A Ukrainian friend from undergrad was a Maidan protestor in Kiev in 2013-2014 and shared stories of what they experienced.
-One night a year later, I was invited to an event at the Ukrainian Embassy in DC, where I met the ambassador and learned more about what happened to Ukraine.
+A Ukrainian friend from college was a Maidan protestor in Kyiv in 2013-2014 and shared stories of what they experienced.
+One night a year later, I was invited to an event at the Ukrainian Embassy in DC, where I met the ambassador and learned more about Ukraine and what was happening there from their perspective.

-The elaborate deception, tactful misdirection, and smoke and mirrors of Putin’s regime can make it difficult for most people to understand what’s really going on, and why Russia invaded Ukraine.
+The intentional deception and misdirection of Putin’s regime can make it difficult for the common citizen with their own daily concerns to understand what’s really happening, and what’s at stake.

 Putin has given many reasons to justify his campaign: